 In order to have robust rank-and-file participation in our union at all levels, member education must remain a top priority for UE.
 We must provide the skills and knowledge to empower our members to take on the boss, to engage in community struggles that advance worker rights, and to run the union.
 We must prioritize time for this education at every opportunity.

-Our website (ueunion.org) contains information and news helpful to union members and unorganized workers, including dozens of issues of the UE Steward and links to download workshops and to access the UE News archives maintained by the University of Pittsburgh.
-Our Facebook and Twitter accounts regularly publicize UE educational materials, and many UE locals also have an interactive web presence through Facebook.
+Our website (ueunion.org) contains information and news helpful to union members and unorganized workers, including dozens of issues of the UE Steward, and links to access the UE News archives maintained by the University of Pittsburgh.
+Our social media accounts regularly publicize UE educational materials, and many UE locals also have an interactive web presence through Facebook.

-A strong response and effective fightback depends on an educated, informed leadership, an effective steward system, and an involved membership.
+A strong and effective union depends on an educated, informed leadership, an effective steward system, and an involved membership.

-- Commits the national union to provide educational materials and workshops to assist members in running effective local unions and successfully waging local, national and international struggles, including:
+- Commits the national union to provide both in person and virtual educational materials and workshops to assist members in running effective local unions and successfully waging local, national and international struggles, including:

 - Democratic operation of a local, including steward training and grievance handling, local union finances and integrity, and preparing for escalating shop floor campaigns, negotiations, and in-shop struggles, with training tailored to the needs of each local;